Learning to Inspire

 Computational thinking, algorithms and programming (Comp 02) Topics:

-This year is focussing on exam techniques for both exams, where topics include: Systems architecture, Memory and storage, Wired and wireless networks, System security and software and Ethical, legal, cultural and environmental concerns from the first exam.
-The second exam includes: Algorithms, Programming techniques, Producing robust programs, Computational logic, Translators and facilities of languages and Data representation.
+This year is focussing on exam techniques for both exams, where topics include: Systems architecture, Memory and storage, Computer networks, connections and protocols, Network security, Systems software and Ethical, legal, cultural and environmental impacts of digital technology all relating to the first exam.
+The second exam includes: Algorithms, Programming fundamentals, Producing robust programs, Boolean logic and Programming languages and Integrated Development Environments.

 Revision of key topics for exam and key exam preparation is carried out in year 11.